Introducing recommended courses, weather forecasts, live cameras, and course maps for Seki Onsen Ski Resort

 Seki Onsen recommended course

-・Third lift non-compressed snow course
+・Third lift ungroomed course

-Maximum slope: 45 degrees Average: 30 degrees / Distance: 1000m / Slope direction: West
+Maximum gradient: 45 degrees, average gradient: 30 degrees / Distance: 1000m / Slope orientation: West

 Maximum slope: 17 degrees Average: 15 degrees

-・Skyline course
+・Skyline Course

 Maximum slope: 12 degrees Average: 10 degrees